Bayside Chinese Medicine

 We use acupuncture, high quality TGA approved Chinese herbs, Gua Sha, cupping, Tuina massage, Moxibustion, diet regimes and exercise therapies, to help you.
 Your treatment process is explained to you to help you understand the mechanisms of disease from a Chinese Medicine viewpoint, in order to remove any possible misunderstanding and help you gain knowledge of your health.

 There is a growing body of evidence regarding acupuncture and Chinese herbal medicine.
 This ancient 3000 + years old medicine may be included with your current health regime, teaching you ways that people have preserved their health over thousands of years.
 People often turn to complementary medicine as a last resort, however its underlying philosophy also promotes prevention.

-Unlike other more common forms of medicine, Chinese medicine assesses the mind, body and spirit, helping the person to re-balance and heal.
+Chinese medicine assesses and helps to harmonize the mind, body and spirit, helping the person to re-balance and heal.
 It is a complete system of complementary therapies that addresses many levels from, in words traditionally used in Chinese medicine diagnosis, “the superficial” to “deep”.